linnanwang/BLASX/README.md

 1. LIBCPUBLAS: please change it to the location of CPU BLAS.
 OpenBLAS is highly recommended.
 If you're using Linux, the library extension should be '.so'.
 I give an OSX verison in the repository make.inc, which follows the dylib extension.
 </li>
 <li>
-2. LIBGPUBLAS: please change it to the correct location of cuda
+2. LIBGPUBLAS: please change it to the location of CUDA on your machine
 </li>
 </ul>